 What is a misdemeanor?

 Misdemeanors have an innocuous name.
-It means a minor wrongdoing.
+It means minor wrongdoing.
 However, they are anything but minor.
-A first misdemeanor usually means a fine, a blemish on your record, probation and possibly some jail time.
-However, for those with a professional license, immigrants, prior criminal records, while on probation, a new arrest or charge for misdemeanor could be even more disastrous.
+A first misdemeanor usually means a fine, a blemish on your record, probation, and possibly some jail time.
+However, for those with a professional license, immigrants, prior criminal records, while on probation, a new arrest or charge for a misdemeanor could be even more disastrous.

 What are the categories of Misdemeanors?

 Wais Azami is an affordable OC misdemeanor attorney.
 Knowing that most people are not born with a silver spoon in their mouth, Mr. Azami routinely goes out of his way to match the budget of his clients.
-Occasionally, he'll even offer a payment plan.
-Law Office of Wais Azami is located in Garden Grove, in the heart of Orange County.
+Occasionally, he will even offer a payment plan.
+The law Office of Wais Azami is located in Garden Grove, in the heart of Orange County.

-It's very important to find a local affordable misdemeanor attorney in Orange County if you live in the La Mirada, Santa Ana or Seal Beach area of SoCal.
-Local misdemeanor attorneys are more familiar with local judges, their propensities and the general ways of doing business in the court to help facilitate your case.
-A local misdemeanor attorney like Mr. Azami will also know your financial situation and attempt to accommodate your budget.
+It is very important to find a local affordable misdemeanor attorney in Orange County if you live in the La Mirada, Santa Ana, or Seal Beach area of SoCal.
+Local misdemeanor attorneys are more familiar with local judges, their propensities, and the general ways of doing business in the court to help facilitate your case.
+Call a misdemeanor attorney like Mr. Azami will also know your financial situation and attempt to accommodate your budget.

 What are typical Misdemeanors?